- 45 CFR 1355.34 Public Welfare-Criteria for determining substantial conformity

 - Knowledge or suspicion of a previous occurrence of child abuse or neglect;

 - Whether the reporting person, or any other person, has taken any action;

 - Whether there are any immediate safety issues for the child;

 - Whether there are any safety issues for the investigative worker; and

-- Enters reports in TWIST as directed by the Case Naming Protocol Tip Sheet;
+- Enters reports in TWIST as directed by the CPS Case Naming Protocol Tip Sheet; and

 - Assigns reports to the county where the victim resides, except in cases where allegations of abuse or neglect are made against a staff in a specialized setting.
 Those referrals are assigned to the county where the facility/home is located.